 With the rise of cloud and artificial intelligence, selecting the best DMS platform is the difference between success and failure in a fast-moving marketplace.
 It’s a critical decision, as the wrong choice can lead to an incomplete matter file or worse, malpractice.
-We’ve already covered what a document management system (DMS) is in part one, why your firm needs one in part two, and potential roadblocks and solutions in part 3, and now you’ll learn questions to ask when shopping and choosing the right DMS for your firm and team.
+We’ve already covered what is a document management system (DMS) in part one, why your firm needs a DMS in part two, and potential roadblocks and solutions in part three, and now you’ll learn questions to ask when shopping and choosing the right DMS for your firm and team.

 A new document management system is a complex process, and it’s critical to ask the right questions to ensure you’re getting a solution that matches the demo you’ve received, and mitigate any risk of surprise after the contract is signed.
 To help you make the right choice, use these questions as a starting point in your conversations with potential vendors.

 As you consider various solutions, you’ll want to evaluate how a DMS will meet your needs and fit into your existing system.
 Here are a few questions to help you get started:

 Your firm likely uses various business tools for practice management, time tracking, invoicing, and more.
 Switching between apps can be tedious, and everything is so much easier when they work together harmoniously.
 Be sure to review the DMS’s app store to ensure it will integrate seamlessly with the tools you’re already comfortable with such as Microsoft Teams.

 Security is a priority, especially for lawyers and legal teams.
 A cloud-based DMS can actually improve your security posture compared with an on-premises system with features like advanced encryption, user access controls, and data loss prevention, among others.

 When you’re working outside the office, the last thing you need is a technology issue.
 VPN connections are notoriously unreliable and trying to switch between different devices can be a nightmare of its own.
 Luckily, it doesn’t have to be this way.